Barbara Rush: Career

-Personal life
+Personal life and death

 Rush married actor Jeffrey Hunter in 1950; they divorced in 1955.
-She married publicist Warren Cowan in 1959, but they divorced in 1969.
+She married publicist Warren Cowan in 1959 but divorced in 1969.
 Rush married sculptor Jim Gruzalski in 1970 after they met at an Engelbert Humperdinck concert.
 They divorced in 1973.

-Rush has two children, Christopher Hunter (with Hunter) and Claudia Cowan (with Cowan).
-The latter is a journalist with Fox News.
-She is the aunt of actress Carolyn Hennesy.
+Rush had two children including daughter Claudia Cowan, a journalist with Fox News.
+Rush was also the aunt of actress Carolyn Hennesy.